jborza/jborza.github.io/_posts/2020-06-21-m5stick-watch.md

 >  _FORTYFOUR_ \
 >  MOTHERFUCKER

 and thought that won't be hard to implement on the M5StickC.
+[Arduino IDE](https://www.arduino.cc/en/main/software) works well for this kind of projects.

 ## Reading the current time